 Easy to make

-This would make the perfect side or appetizer on Mexican night.
+This would make the perfect side or appetizer with other Mexican-inspired dishes.
 We love garnishing ours with toasted tortilla strips (or chips), fresh avocado, a little lime and cilantro.
 Swoon!

 If you try this recipe let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!

 - 1 1/2 cups rinsed, drained, and shredded jackfruit*, rinsed and sorted